Professor Lutz Kaufmann

 Chair of International Business & Supply Management at WHU – Otto Beisheim School of Management

-From 2003 to 2008, Lutz served as the Vice Chairman of the supervisory board of the German automotive supplier Veritas AG (about € 500 million sales, 4,500 employees).
-In the 1990s, he worked several years with General Motors Europe Purchasing and the consulting company Horváth & Partners AG.
-He is also a co-founder of the home health care provider Medina Services GmbH and an investor for several WHU startups.
+Lutz Kaufmann’s activities bring him in touch with executives from around the world.
+He has been involved in program direction, teaching, and coaching for DAX companies as well as startups.
+From 2003 to 2008, Lutz served as the Vice Chairman of the supervisory board of a German automotive supplier with about € 500 million in sales and 4,500 employees.
+In the 1990s, he worked several years with General Motors Europe Purchasing and the consulting company Horváth AG.
+He is also a co-founder of the home health care provider Medina Services GmbH and an angel investor for several WHU startups.

-Lutz has published more than a dozen books on strategy, supply management, and negotiations.
-The first edition of his coauthored book, China Champions, climbed to number seven on the Financial Times Germany’s book list in 2006.
-His work has appeared in the Journal of Operations Management, Journal of World Business, Journal of International Marketing and Journal of Business Ethics.
-His research has been highlighted in numerous popular media outlets including the Wall Street Journal, Financial Times, WirtschaftsWoche, FAZ, Stern, and ManagerMagazin.
-In 2014, Lutz has been recognized as one of the top 20 best-selling authors over the past 40 years by The Case Centre; which means that these cases and accompanying teaching materials carry WHU’s brand into classrooms worldwide.
+Lutz has published more than a dozen books on strategy, procurement, and negotiations.
+The first edition of his co-authored book China Champions climbed to number seven on Financial Times Germany’s book list in 2006.
+His work has appeared in the Journal of Operations Management, Journal of Business Ethics, Journal of Supply Chain Management, and many other academic journals.
+His research has been highlighted in numerous popular media outlets, including the Harvard Business Review, The Wall Street Journal, Financial Times, and ManagerMagazin.
+In 2014, Lutz was recognized as one of the top 25 best-selling authors over the past 40 years by The Case Centre, which means that these cases carry WHU’s brand into classrooms worldwide.